LogtalkDotOrg/logtalk.org/_pages/testing.md

 ...
 ```

 Logtalk source code can be compiled in three different modes: _optimal_, _normal_, and _debug_.
 The `logtalk_tester` accepts an option, `-m`, to set the mode to be used to run the unit tests.
 Be aware, however, that running the unit tests in debug mode will be slower compared with the other two modes.
-Also, running the tests in optimal mode may flag errors not reported when running in normal mode due to e.g. the more extended use of static binding.
+Also, running the tests in optimal mode may flag errors not reported when running in normal mode due to, e.g., the more extended use of static binding.

 Note that, when running the unit tests using stable Logtalk releases, failed tests usually result from bugs in the backend Prolog compilers or from their lack of compliance with official and de facto standards.
 The most common issues are non-standard exception handling and syntax errors due to parser bugs.
 These issues can only be fixed by the developers of those Prolog compilers.

 ## Running unit tests on Windows systems

 In alternative to the `logtalk_tester.ps1` PowerShell script, it's also possible to use the `logtalk_tester.sh` Bash script on Windows operating-systems by installing either the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/) or [Git for Windows](https://gitforwindows.org), which includes a bash shell implementation.
 After installation, you can start the bash shell by selecting `Git Bash` from the context menu.
 You will also need to add the `$LOGTALKHOME/scripts` and `$LOGTALKHOME/integration` directories plus the backend Prolog compiler executable directories to the system path environment variable.
-For example, assuming that you will be using YAP as backend Prolog compiler, the contents of your `~/.profile` file would contain something like:
+For example, assuming that you will be using YAP as the backend Prolog compiler, the contents of your `~/.profile` file would contain something like:

 ```shell
 # YAP